ExtReMLapin/GLove-2D/README.md

 Used software
 ----------
 Löve 2D
-Love Frames
+Love Frames (Modded to have more features)
-Caps Admin's LuaFFI code (even if not used, we were about to use it for testing shit) JSON4Lua
-Some libs from Garry's mod, and others build ourself se we can use familiars functions.
+Caps Admin's LuaFFI code (even if not used, we were about to use it for testing shit) JSON4Lua (at the start for the save files, and then only for the webapi shit) Some libs from Garry's mod, and others build ourself se we can use familiars functions.
+(Hooks, string, table ...)